Zeugiteae

 Zeugiteae is a tribe of the subfamily Panicoideae in the grasses (Poaceae), native to Africa, Asia, Australasia, South and Central America.
 There are 18 species in four genera.

-The tribe belongs to a basal lineage within the subfamily.
+Zeugiteae is sister to the tribe Chasmanthieae.
+These two tribes, together with the Cyperochloeae, Thysanolaeneae, Centotheceae, Steyermarkochloeae, and Tristachyideae form a monophyletic clade that is sister to the rest of the Panicoideae.

 Species in this tribe use the C_{3} photosynthetic pathway.